Is Credence Resource Management calling you constantly?

 Phone Number: 855-880-4792

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
-It is also unlikely CRM would sue you for a debt you may not owe or they cannot validate.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
+It is also unlikely Credence Resource Management would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Consumers have reported this agency harassing them from the following numbers: